-To keep your commercial energy bills as cheap as possible, you need to switch tariffs at the end of your contract.
-The switching process doesn’t mean you need to change your supplier, but will allow you transfer to the lowest rates on the market.
+You will likely need to switch your tariff at the end of your contract.
+This helps keep business energy prices cheap.
+The switching process doesn’t mean you need to change your supplier.
+You may be able to transfer to the lowest rates on the market.

-When you’re about three months before the end of your current agreement you need to notify in writing that you wish to end the contract.
+You must notify your suppler that you wish to end the contract three months before the end of the contract.
 Once you’ve sent that notification, you can start searching for the best deal in the market.

 Five Steps to Switch Contracts

 - Step 1: Cancel your existing contract if it’s within three months of ending.

 - Step 2: Get new quotes from all market operators for electricity and gas.

 - Step 3: Select the tariff most suited for your needs.